 The forward-looking statements are not guarantees of future performance and the Center Parcs Group's actual results of operations, financial condition and liquidity, and the development of the industry in which the Center Parcs Group operate, may differ materially from statements on future performance made in or suggested by the forward-looking statements set out in this Supplemental Bondholder Report.
 In addition, even if the actual results of operations, financial condition and liquidity of the Center Parcs Group, and the development of the industry in which the Center Parcs Group operates, are consistent with the forward-looking statements set out in this Supplemental Bondholder Report, those results or developments may not be indicative of results or developments in subsequent periods.
-Many factors could cause the Center Parcs Group's actual results, performance or achievements to be materially different from any future results, performance or achievements that may be expressed or implied by such forward-looking statements including, but not limited to:
+Many factors could cause the Center Parcs Group's actual results, performance or achievements to be materially different from any future results, performance or achievements to be materially different from any future results, performance or achievements to be materially different from any future results, performance or achievements to be such forward-looking statements including, but not limited to:

-- failure to manage villages effectively or any significant business interruption; - adverse impacts on the Center Parcs brand; - changes in the UK holiday market as well as in general economic and business conditions; - the impact of the United Kingdom's decision to exit the European Union; - failure, inadequacy, interruption or breach of security of information technology; - competition with other holiday centres, recreation parks and other holiday alternatives; - weather conditions; - seasonal fluctuations; - instances of illness or epidemics and the negative publicity relating thereto; - inadequate insurance coverage; - substantial leverage and debt service obligations; - failure to make requisite maintenance capital expenditure or investment capital expenditure in a timely manner; - failure to attract and/or retain qualified personnel; - failure of one or more third party suppliers and contractors to deliver or provide the requisite services; - changes in laws and regulations and regulatory compliance; - employee problems; - failure to realise the anticipated benefits of any new village developed or acquired; and - any other risk factors listed in this Supplemental Bondholder Report.
+- failure to manage villages effectively or any significant business interruption; - adverse impacts on the Center Parcs brand; - changes in the UK holiday market as well as in general economic and business conditions; - the impact of the United Kingdom's decision to exit the European Union; - failure, inadequacy, interruption or breach of security of information technology; - competition with other holiday centres, recreation parks and other holiday alternatives; - weather conditions; - seasonal fluctuations; - instances of illness or epidemics and the negative publicity relating thereto; - inadequate insurance coverage; - substantial leverage and debt service obligations; - failure to make requisite maintenance capital expenditure or investment capital expenditure in a timely manner; - failure to attract and/or retain qualified personnel; - failure of one or more third party suppliers and contractors to deliver or provide the requisite services; - changes in laws and regulations and regulatory compliance;

+- employee problems; - failure to realise the anticipated benefits of any new village developed or acquired; and - any other risk factors listed in this Supplemental Bondholder Report.